Data Hoarding - The Hobby and Habit Nobody Talks About

 Where can you get data to hoard?

-LibGen, Anas Archive, The Eye, and other sites like torrent trackers and tools like Nicotine+ are often overlooked by mainstream users, but for someone like me who's passionate about preservation, they offer a wealth of valuable resources.
+LibGen, Anas Archive, The Eye, Internet Archive and other sites like torrent trackers and tools like Nicotine+ ( a SoulSeek client) are often overlooked by mainstream users, but for someone like me who's passionate about preservation, they offer a wealth of valuable resources.
 These platforms might be less well-known, but that's precisely what makes them so appealing.

 LibGen, in particular, is a great example of a platform that's often misunderstood.
 To many people, it sounds like just another "piracy" site, but the truth is that LibGen provides access to a vast library of e-books and other digital content that might otherwise be lost forever.